2019-MIT-Environmental-Bioinformatics/Prochlorococcus-metapangenome/README.md

     cat CONTIGS-FOR-ISOLATES.fa CONTIGS-FOR-SAGs.fa > Prochlorococcus-genomes.fa

 We also included in the analysis 5 new SAGs (courtesy of Maria), which were downloaded into the folder *Maria_SAGs*.
+The SAG IDs are:

+    SAG_id    Accession
+    AG-893-K05    ERS3871084
+    AH-321-C14    ERS3869306
+    AG-349-G23    ERS3869306
+    AG-422-K10    ERS3877429
+    AG-404-D14    ERS3876520

+We located the corresponding SRR ID for each SAG and downloaded them with sra-tools.
 To unzip each of these files:

     for fasta in Maria_SAGs/
     do